-We provide Dealers in certain states the ability to purchase GPS Starter Interrupt Devices ("GPS-SID") through our relationship with a TPP.
-Through this program, Dealers can install GPS-SID on vehicles financed by us that can be activated if the consumer fails to make payments on their account, and can result in the prompt repossession of the vehicle.
-Dealers purchase GPS-SID directly from the TPP.
-The TPP pays us a fee for each device sold, at which time the fee revenue is recognized in other income within our consolidated statements of income.
+We provided Dealers in certain states the ability to purchase GPS-SID through our relationship with a TPP.
+Through this program, Dealers could install GPS-SID on vehicles financed by us that can be activated if the consumer fails to make payments on their account, and can result in the prompt repossession of the vehicle.
+Dealers purchased GPS-SID directly from the TPP.
+The TPP paid us a fee for each device sold, at which time the fee revenue was recognized in other income within our consolidated statements of income.
+Effective during the second quarter of 2019, we no longer provide Dealers the ability to purchase GPS-SID through this program.
+We allowed Dealers to install previously purchased GPS-SID on vehicles financed by us until September 1, 2019.